ansys/pystk/doc/source/api/ansys/stk/core/graphics/SurfaceExtentTriangulatorInitializer.rst

 SurfaceExtentTriangulatorInitializer
 ====================================

-.. py:class:: SurfaceExtentTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.SurfaceExtentTriangulatorInitializer

-   Bases: py:obj:`~ISurfaceExtentTriangulatorInitializer`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISurfaceExtentTriangulatorInitializer`

    Triangulates an extent on a central body into a triangle mesh and a surrounding boundary.
 The mesh is commonly visualized with the triangle mesh primitive or surface mesh primitive.
 The boundary is commonly visualized with the polyline primitive.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SurfaceExtentTriangulatorInitializer

 Overview
 --------